We loop through categories, to create sections. Later on we loop through indices to actually display the content from Message struct.

 }

-we observe changes to the indices as well.
+}In ForEach we need to use id.
+By using id we observe changes to the indices as well.
 Otherwise we could possibly get a crash by running out of bounds.
-You can test this out by simply adding messages = messages.dropLast()
+You can test this out by simply adding messages = messages.dropLast() to the .onTapGesture closure and removing id:.self in the ForEach.

 Not the most efficient solution, but I guess it does the job.